Best gaming ultrabook (thin-and-light gaming laptop) in 2025

-Here at Ultrabookreview.com, we’ve been testing and reviewing thin-and-light gaming laptops for 15 years now, of all kinds and from all major brands.
-Our experience allows us to help you choose the best portable gaming laptop (or gaming ultrabook) for your needs and budget, from the multitude of options available in stores as of early 2023.
+Here at Ultrabookreview.com, we’ve been testing and reviewing thin-and-light gaming laptops for more than 15 years now, of all kinds and from all major brands.
+Our experience allows us to help you choose the best portable gaming laptop (or gaming ultrabook) for your needs and within your budget, from the multitude of options available in stores as of the first part of 2025.

-I’m Editor-in-Chief at Ultrabookreview.com, and in this article, I’ll primarily go over our recommendations on portable thin-and-light gaming ultrabooks, especially in the compact 13-inch and 14-inch segments.
-I’ll also briefly touch on some of the full-size but still portable 15 to 17-inch gaming notebooks, though, as some of these are better value options than the ultraportable models, and most of them are still fairly compact and lightweight these days.
+I’m Editor-in-Chief at Ultrabookreview.com, and in this article, I go over our recommendations on portable thin-and-light gaming ultrabooks, especially in the compact 13-inch and 14-inch segments.
+I also briefly touch on some of the full-size but still portable 15 to 17-inch gaming notebooks, as some of these are better-value options than the ultraportable models, and most of them are still fairly compact and lightweight these days.

 I’ve split the article into a few different sections, in order to make it easier for you to navigate: